Training LLMs over Neurally Compressed Text: Introduction

 Through ablations on window size and M2 vocabulary size, we find that Equal-Info Windows make learning of AC-compressed text possible across a range of settings.
 However, we also observe that learning progresses gradually, starting with tokens at the left edge of each window, and for longer windows, the model learns little about the tokens near the right edge.
 Our best-performing setting uses short 16-bit windows that each correspond to a single 16-bit M2 token.
 Despite resetting the compression algorithm every 16 bits, we still achieve \textasciitilde{}5.3$\times$ token-level compression overall, which exceeds standard subword tokenizers.
 Remarkably, our best M2 models outperform byte-level baselines on perplexity benchmarks (bits/byte) for fixed computation budget (FLOPs/byte).
 This shows that learning over neural-compressed text can be effective.

 At the same time, our best M2 models underperform subword baselines.
 We suspect this is due at least in part to the relatively unstable mappings our neural tokenizers induce between words and tokens.
-By contrast, standard subword tokenizers induce essentially stable word-to-token mappings, which likely makes the token sequences they output well-suited for LLM training.\footnote{See \cref{app:unstable} for some counterexamples to subword tokenizers producing stable word-to-token mappings.} We illustrate this contrast through qualitative examples.
+By contrast, standard subword tokenizers induce essentially stable word-to-token mappings, which likely makes the token sequences they output well-suited for LLM training.
+We illustrate this contrast through qualitative examples.
 Whether a neural tokenizer can reach a high level of compression while maintaining high learnability for LLM training is an interesting question for future research.

-Our main contributions are as follows: (1)~Outline advantages and challenges of training over neural compressed text.
+Our main contributions are as follows: (1)~Outline advantages and challenges of training over neurally compressed text.
 (2)~Compare LLMs trained over different tokenizers along two axes: bits/byte and FLOPs/byte.
 (3)~Show that standard LLMs can't learn to model vanilla AC-compressed text.
 (4)~Show that GZip-compressed text is learnable by standard LLMs, but not competitive.
-(5)~Propose compression via Equal-Info Windows, and show that it enables learning over neural compressed text.
+(5)~Propose compression via Equal-Info Windows, and show that it enables learning over neurally compressed text.